 - Watch up to 4 shows at once on the same TV

-- Record and store up to 295 hours of HD video
+- Record and store up to 230 hours of SD and 91 hours of HD

 - Flip easily through the last 5 channels

 - Access the App Center for news, information, and entertainment apps

 - Switch channels instantly with no lag time

 - Receive recommendations according to what you watch

 - Play and pause live TV from any room in the house